Please note: a valid prescription is required for all prescription medication.

 Authoritative Sources

-- For licensure background, review the USDA APHIS summary of studies.
+For USDA study and licensure background, consult the USDA APHIS summary of studies.

 This content is for informational purposes only and is not a substitute for professional medical advice.